luka1199/Leaflet.AnimatedSearchBox/README.md

 // Sets the value of the text field of the search box searchbox.setValue(value)

+// Adds an item to the drop down list searchbox.addItem(item)

+// Adds items to the drop down list searchbox.addItems(items)

+// Sets items of the drop down list searchbox.setItems(items)

+// Clears the drop down list
+searchbox.clearItems()

+// Clears the text field of the search box searchbox.clearInput()

-// Clears the text field of the search box searchbox.clear()
+// Clears the text field and the drop down list of the search box searchbox.clear()

 // Adds a listener function (handler) to a particular DOM event (event)
 // of the input field of the searchbox searchbox.onInput(event, handler);